Battlefield (Doctor Who): Production

 The first director approached to handle Battlefield was Graeme Harper, who had previously directed The Caves of Androzani and Revelation of the Daleks in 1984 and 1985 respectively.
 However, Harper was committed to the Central Independent Television drama series Boon, and unavailable to return to Doctor Who.

 During recording of the sequence where Ace is trapped in the glass water tank, the glass cracked, causing Sophie Aldred to sustain minor cuts to her hands and creating a major safety hazard as water flooded out onto the studio floor, across which live wires were running.
 The moment when the tank first cracked can be seen in Part Three as the Doctor struggles with the controls and Ace is lifted clear of the water.
-Sylvester McCoy shouted out to the stage hands above her to pull her quickly out before the tank exploded.
+Sylvester McCoy shouted out to the stage hands above her to pull her quickly out before the tank exploded, cursing so that the stage hands would recognize that he wasn't ad libbing.

 Cast notes

-Nicholas Courtney returned explicitly as the Brigadier for the first time since The Five Doctors in 1983, Courtney's small cameo role in 1988's Silver Nemesis having been unidentified.
+Nicholas Courtney returned explicitly as the Brigadier for the first time since "The Five Doctors" in 1983, Courtney's small cameo role in 1988's Silver Nemesis having been unidentified.
 Other guest stars making return appearances in Battlefield include Jean Marsh, who over twenty years earlier had played Princess Joanna in The Crusade and later, companion Sara Kingdom in The Daleks' Master Plan, which had been, coincidentally, Nicholas Courtney's first Doctor Who story; and June Bland, who appeared in the Fifth Doctor story Earthshock.

 Angela Bruce later reprised the role of Brigadier Winifred Bambera in the audio play Animal.

 Commercial releases

 In print

 Marc Platt's novelisation was published by Target Books in July 1991.
 Its prologue features the future Merlin Doctor taking the wounded King Arthur aboard the spaceship beneath the lake following the last battle as well as additional information about UNIT and Morgaine's dimension.
 The final scene implies that the Brigadier is planning to go with Ancelyn back to the other dimension to help restore order, a similar plot point to the ending of the Eighth Doctor Adventures novel The Shadows of Avalon.
 It was the last novelisation of a televised Doctor Who serial to be published in the traditional "short paperback" format Target had been using since 1973.
 After one more novelisation based upon the audio story The Pescatons, novelisations were published in paperback editions with greater page counts and a different format.

-An audiobook of the Target novelisation was released by BBC Audio on 5th May 2022, read by Toby Longworth.
+An audiobook of the Target novelisation was released by BBC Audio on 5 May 2022, read by Toby Longworth.